iodigital-com/io-technology/data/blog/az-204-cheatsheets/Develop-Azure-Compute-Solutions/Azure-Functions.md

 ### Scaling behaviors

 - **Maximum instances: 200**
-- **New instance rate:** new instances allocated HTTP : once per second / Non-Http: once on every 30 seconds
+- **New instance rate:** new instances allocated HTTP: once per second / Non-Http: once on every 30 seconds

 limit scale out by setting `functionAppScaleLimit` parameter to 0 / null or a valid number